 TG meetings: The TG meets twice per year: once in person at the annual AESOP Congress and once online in December.
 Both meetings serve to discuss the focus of the group as well as joint future activities such as special sessions at the upcoming AESOP Congress or calls for special issues.
 The meetings are open to all interested persons – an invitation will be sent through the mailing list and an announcement will appear on the TG webpage.

-AESOP Congress: One track at the AESOP Congress (usually entitled: “Governance”) is directly linked with the TG.
+AESOP Congress: One track at the AESOP Congress (in 2023 "BORDERS") is directly linked with the TG.
 We are also eager to facilitate the organisation of special sessions or roundtables on specific themes within the scope of the TG at the AESOP Congress.

 Journal collaboration: The TG has excellent relations with various scientific journals whose scope is aligned with the focus of our group.
 We currently have offers from European Planning Studies, European Journal of Spatial Development, Europa XXI and Planning Practice and Research to organise joint activities or present proposals for special issues.
 Naturally, decisions on the acceptance of manuscripts and acceptance of special issue proposals rest with the respective journals, not the TG coordinators.